BT-OpenSource/Skool/README.md

  cd Skool/dataintegration
 ```
 edit the configuration.properties.template and password.properties.template and rename it to configuration.properties and password.properties

+you need to get ojdbv6-11.2.0.3.jar and place in the <Skool/di_tool_runnable/> directory
 ```sh
 mvn install
 cp target/libs/* ../../libs